AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 Amoxiclav 250 mg /62.5 mg /5 ml powder for oral suspension

-The powder for oral suspension is a white to yellowish white crystalline powder.
+The powder for oral suspension is a white to yellowish-white crystalline powder.

-Marketing Authorization Holder:
+Marketing Authorisation Holder:

 Lek Pharmaceuticals dd Verovškova 57, Ljubljana, Slovenia